Generic Name: nedocromil (ne-doe-KROE-mil)

 Important safety information:

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, discuss with your doctor the benefits and risks of using nedocromil drops during pregnancy.
-It is unknown if nedocromil drops is excreted in breast milk.
+It is unknown if nedocromil drops are excreted in breast milk.
 If you are or will be breast-feeding while using nedocromil drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of nedocromil drops: